Frequently Asked Questions

 Without the benefit of large endowment funds, NMF must annually raise funding for scholarships.
 Funding is limited and thus we must target it to those who have the greatest documented financial need.
 We factor in all the applicant’s financial resources, including grants/scholarships received from the medical school and/or other sources.

-Yes, you may apply to any and all NMF programs for which you are eligible.
-If awarded to participate in more than one program, you may do so as long as the programs do not occur simultaneously.
-If you have questions about participating in multiple programs, please email scholarships@nmfonline.org or pclpinfo@nmfonline.org.
+Yes, you may apply to any and all NMF opportunities for which you are eligible, the only exception being you may not participate in two service-learning programs at the same time.
+If you have questions about being awarded multiple opportunities, please email scholarships@nmfonline.org.

 Yes, you may still submit an application for NMF scholarship programs.
 However, your application will only be considered after you submit a copy of the official notification from the school that explains you have been admitted and enrolled in the school.
 In addition, you will also be required to submit verification of medical school enrollment.
 As a part of your application, you must submit your undergraduate transcript.